-6 https://solidity.readthedocs.io
+&lt;sup>7 https://solidity.readthedocs.io

-7 A value (in this case Ether) pledged as security for the transaction.
+&lt;sup>8 A value (in this case Ether) pledged as security for the transaction.
 If Bob were to fail to build the patio then the collateral will be released to Alice.
 That rule could be written in the smart contract code.